 As illustrated by the JFTC's approach to digital platform operators' collection and processing of personal data, Japanese regulators have taken a great interest in protecting users (both marketplace participants and customers).
-For this purpose, the Ministry of Economy, Trade and Industry (METI), JFTC and MIC pushed for the Act For Transparency of Digital Platformer Transaction (Platformer Act).
+For this purpose, the METI, JFTC and MIC advocated for the Act for Transparency of Digital Platformer Transaction (Platformer Act).
 The Platformer Act was enacted in June 2020, and came into effect in February 2021.

-METI has specified the digital platform businesses that will be subject to the Platformer Act (specified platformer): Amazon Japan GK, Rakuten Group, Inc, Yahoo Japan Corporation, Apple Inc, iTunes Kabushiki Kaisha, and Google LLC. specified platformers are subject to three types of obligations:
+METI has specified the following companies constitute 'specified platformers' for purposes of the Platformer Act: Amazon Japan GK, Rakuten Group, Inc., Yahoo Japan Corporation, Apple Inc, iTunes Kabushiki Kaisha, and Google LLC.
+Specified platformers are subject to three types of obligations: